ClairePalandri/ClairePalandri.github.io/_pages/misc.md

 This page contains misc. documents for applied econometrics research, that I update regularly.
 <span style="font-size:13px;">
-(Originally personal notes on applied statistics, later used as foundation for teaching PhD students, now dumped online in case they would be useful to others.)</span>
+(Originally personal notes, later used as foundation for teaching PhD students, now dumped online in case they would be useful to others.)</span>

 ## Applied statistics